hyperledger/identus-mediator/README.md

 - `MONGODB_PASSWORD` - is the password used by the Mediator service to connect to the database.
 - `MONGODB_DB_NAME` - is the name of the database used by the Mediator.

+## Run

+This DIDComm Mediator is composed of two elements, a backend service, and a database.
+The backend service is a JVM application and the database used is MongoDB.
+The backend service is also a web service that has a single-page application that will give the final user an invitation page.

+### Run localy

+Everything can be run with a single command with Docker compose `docker-compose up`.
+For a specific version you can setup with `MEDIATOR_VERSION` like `MEDIATOR_VERSION=0.9.2-SNAPSHOT docker-compose up`.

 ### MongoDB In cloud

 Using the mongodb from cloud like MongoDB Atlas.